 Sometimes you just need to take a break – whether you’re escaping work, school, the madness of the city, or a combination of everything.
 Taking a short break could be just what you need to recharge the batteries and come back refreshed, ready to take on the world all over again.
 But if you’re not careful, that short break can become more stressful than relaxing, especially if you pick the wrong destination for what you need – be it shopping, the beach, the culture, good food & drink, special attractions, or a bit of everything.

 There are dozens of awesome places to visit in Australia, but to be included in our review, cities must have received a minimum of 30 survey responses.
-The 10 cities that received enough responses were rated in the following order for overall satisfaction:
+This year, Hobart was again rated as the top place to visit, scoring five stars for atmosphere & culture, food and drink, as well as overall satisfaction, meaning heading south may be just on the cards for your next trip away from home.

 From 1830s Georgian warehouses in Salamanca Place, to world-class gourmet restaurants on Elizabeth Street, Hobart has a little bit of everything for everyone.